 - One Wild Mass Guess is that Applebloom is the daughter of Applejack and Big Macintosh instead of their sister.
 This is not helped by the packaging of one toy declaring that Applejack lives on Sweet Apple Acres with her husband, Big Macintosh (and her daughters, Apple Bloom and Granny Smith).

-- Celestia/Luna a.k.a.
-"Princest" is the third most popular ship involving the princess.note Granted they're goddesses, and incest is highly common no matter what pantheon you look at.
+- Celestia/Luna, a.k.a.
+"Princest", is the third most popular ship involving the princessesnote .
+Granted, they're goddesses—incest is pretty common no matter what pantheon you're looking at.

-- Twilight and Spike is one of the most popular Spike pairings despite the fact their relationship is either that of brother-sister or mother-son depending on who you ask.
+- Twilight and Spike is one of the most popular Spike pairings despite their relationship being either that of brother-sister or mother-son (depending on who you ask).